prinzstani/CookieBot/README.md

 Any bug or suggestion should be **created as an issue** [in the repository](https://github.com/prinzstani/CookieBot) for easier tracking.
 This allows to follow the status of the issue.

 All suggestions are welcome, even the smallest ones.

+Before submitting a bug report, please reload the bot, as it is continuously improved.
+Maybe the bug is already fixed.
+When you do report a bug, please make sure to include the following information.
+* Version number of Cookie Clicker and of Cookie Bot, also indicating whether you use the beta or not.
+* Description of the Problem
+* Export save of the status when the problem arises.

 # Contributors